Ramon Vazquez, MD

 Skin cancer develops when cells in your skin grow rapidly and out of control.
 Unrepaired DNA damage from the sun’s ultraviolet (UV) rays is the primary cause of skin cancer.
 This damage triggers mutations that cause the cells to multiply and form cancerous tumors.

-Dr. Vazquez provides cutting-edge treatment for various types of skin cancer, including melanoma, the most dangerous and deadly form of the disease.
+Ramon Vazquez Jr. provides cutting-edge treatment for various types of skin cancer, including melanoma, the most dangerous and deadly form of the disease.

 The main types of skin cancer include: